Cooptimizing Safety and Performance with a Control-Constrained Formulation: Method

 Intuitively, when the system is not at risk of exiting the safe set $\safeset$, the system is allowed to take any admissible control, and the system will remain within $\safeset$.
 Since $\frac{\partial\vfsafe}{\partial \tvar} + \frac{\partial\vfsafe}{\partial \state}^\top \dyn(\state, \ctrl)$ is the total derivative of $\vfsafe$ with respect to $\tvar$ along a state trajectory resulting from the applied control $\ctrl$, we can see that as we take $\gamma\rightarrow 0$, $\csetsafe(\state,\tvar)$ consists of only controls that instantaneously keep the safety value constant, when the system is on the boundary of $\safeset$.
-Though there is no control that can render the system safe as soon as it exits $\safeset$, we define $\csetsafe(\state,\tvar)$ to be identical to the previous case.
+Though there is no admissible control that can render the system safe as soon as it exits $\safeset$, we define $\csetsafe(\state,\tvar)$ to be identical to the previous case.
 By doing so, we limit the degree to which the state constraint is violated and potential consequences, when the system finds itself outside of the safe set $\safeset$.
+We show an illustration of the set of safe controls based on Definition. \ref{def:set_of_safe_controls} of the system used in the case study in Fig. \ref{fig:set_safe_ctrls}.
 Recall that in order for the value function to be a viscosity solution of the HJB-PDE \eqref{eq:hjb_pde_perf}, the set-value map $\csetsafe(\state,\tvar)$ is required to be lower hemicontinuous.
 We now show \eqref{eq:set_of_safe_controls_hj} is lower hemicontinuous.

 \begin{proposition} Suppose $\vfsafe(\state,\tvar)$ is continuously differentiable in $\state$ and $\tvar$.
 The set-value map defined in \eqref{eq:set_of_safe_controls_hj} is lower hemicontinuous in $\state$ and $\tvar$. \end{proposition}